Jennifer Ouellette: Personal life

 Ouellette holds a black belt in jiu jitsu.
 She is married to physicist Sean M. Carroll.
 They live in Baltimore, Maryland.

-Accepting her Humanist of the Year award at the AHA's 2018 conference, Oullette spoke of her brother's struggle with and death from cancer, saying medical professionals should not "hide behind euphemisms and platitudes" that hinder end-of-life decision making, and about patients' need for frankness and honesty about their prognosis.
+Accepting her Humanist of the Year award at the AHA's 2018 conference, Ouellette spoke of her brother's struggle with and death from cancer, saying medical professionals should not "hide behind euphemisms and platitudes" that hinder end-of-life decision making, and about patients' need for frankness and honesty about their prognosis.
 She spoke about the suffering due to the limitations of the medical profession's current understanding of pain management and the need for research, and about her support for right-to-die legislation.